This page presents the history of Maryland passenger car license plates, from the 1976 expiration plates through the present day.

 Some Maryland plates with 1999 through 2003 expirations may be found with rather strange-looking year stickers.
 These were issued in very small quantities from self-service kiosks found in various malls and shopping centers throughout the state, for renewals only.
 Sticker colors were not consistent even within the same year, but all of these stickers had black characters on either white, light blue, or light green backgrounds.
 I don't know whether the kiosks were eventually modified to dispense standard stickers, or whether they were discontinued and removed entirely.
 The ALPCA archives cover these stickers in greater detail.

 In September 2004, after being issued on this base for over 18 years, the xxx*000 serial format was finally exhausted upon reaching serial MZZ*999, and a new serial format 0xx*x00 was begun for passenger car plates.
 In this new format, all numbers change before any letters do; however, the number zero is never used in the first position.
 In theory, at least, the first serial in this format was 1AA*A01.
 When 1AA*A99 was reached, the following plate number was 2AA*A01; when 9AA*A99 was reached, the next plate was 1AA*B01.
-This format should serve the state for another 15 or 20 years before running out of numbers.
+This format should have served the state for 15 or 20 years before running out of numbers, but it was discontinued in June 2010, in the early G series.

 The last of the passenger car plates with no web site legend at the bottom were issued in the spring of 2005, with the highest plate number at about 9AK*Z99.
 The latest natural expirations of the legend-less base would therefore have been in the spring of 2007.
 This base plate is considered to be permanent, and even the oldest "N" series plates issued in 1986 are still in use today, if they've maintained continuous registration.